The short answer

 As you settle into your treatment and your provider sees consistent progress, visit frequency often decreases.
 Many patients move to biweekly and then monthly appointments over time.
 Telehealth visits may also be available depending on your location and needs, making it easier to stay on track with your care.

-Your follow-up visits may also include counseling sessions, either individual or group, to help you build the skills and support network that will sustain your recovery long-term.
+Your follow-up visits may also include individual counseling sessions to help you build the skills and support network that will sustain your recovery long-term.

 What MAT Is NOT